crdoconnor/usy/README.rst

 Ultra Simple YAML is a tiny module designed to parse a *very* restricted subset of YAML.
-It is a sister project of `StrictYAML <https://github.com/crdoconnor/strictyaml/>`_ which parses a larger (albeit still restricted) subset of YAML.
+It is a sister project of `StrictYAML <https://github.com/crdoconnor/strictyaml/>`_ which parses a larger subset of YAML (still restricted, albeit for different reasons).

-It is designed to be includeable in larger projects where including an entire additional module would be a problem.
-It has a BSD-2 Clause license - the least restrictive possible.
+It is designed to be includeable in larger projects where including an entire additional module is not desirable or possible but you still don't want to use INI.

+It is licensed with a BSD-2 Clause license - the least restrictive possible.

 Install
 -------